Jeremy Wright: In government

 At the 2010 general election, Wright was elected for the newly created seat of Kenilworth and Southam with 53.6% of the vote and a majority of 12,552.

 In September 2012 Wright was appointed Parliamentary Under-Secretary of State in the Ministry of Justice.
 His specific responsibility was as Minister for Prisons and Rehabilitation.
 He was appointed Attorney General on 15 July 2014, replacing Dominic Grieve.
 For the purposes of this role, he was appointed a Queen's Counsel.

 Wright speaks at the 150 Years of International Humanitarian Law: The UK Perspective event in London on 29 October 2014.

 At the 2015 general election, Wright was re-elected with an increased vote share of 58.4% and an increased majority of 21,002.

 Wright campaigned for the United Kingdom to remain in the European Union before the EU membership referendum on 23 June 2016.

 In November 2016, Wright was criticised by a number of other Conservative MPs for his role in the Government's loss of a High Court case which gave MPs and peers a veto over when Brexit begins.
 Although it was suggested that he should resign as Attorney General, Wright retained his position.

 At the snap 2017 general election, Wright was again re-elected, with an increased vote share of 60.8% but a decreased majority of 18,086.

 In July 2018, after a series of resignations in May's cabinet after her decision of a "Soft Brexit" was reached at Chequers, Wright was appointed to Secretary of State for Digital, Culture, Media and Sport, after Matt Hancock was moved to become Secretary of State for Health and Social Care.

 With Sajid Javid in late 2018, Wright warned social media firms that "the era of self-regulation is coming to an end" with regard to extremist content and announced a forthcoming 'online harms white paper', published in April 2019, which is expected to introduce legal regulation of online publishers and social media, including new censorship rules.

 At the 2019 general election, Wright was again re-elected, with a decreased vote share of 57.7% but an increased majority of 20,353.

 In late May 2022, Jeremy Wright became the 27th Conservative MP to publicly call for Prime Minister Boris Johnson to resign, in a 2,000 word letter on his website.

-In November 2023, Wright voted against a ceasefire in Gaza.